 Top Trading Books

-We’ve been asked a few times what trading books we can recommend for people new to social trading … in addition to reading the materials on our website of course
+We’ve been asked a few times what popular trading books we can recommend for people new to social trading … in addition to reading the materials on our website of course.

 Momo Traders by Brady Dahl

 This book features in-depth interviews with 10 top traders.
 Not the type of traders who work on Wall Street, but people who started like most of us with limited capital and time, but are now trading full time making significant profits for themselves.
 The age groups ranges from students who started trading young in school competitions to traders in their forties who didn’t execute a trade until they were in their thirties.
 You’ll likely find something which resonates to your background and situation in a few of them.

 The traders interviewed in this book discuss what got them started into trading, lessons learnt from the losses they often made, what changed for them to become profitable, how they manage and maintain success and what strategies they use (though only at high level).
 While all of them are stock traders, you’re bound to pick up some useful tips and tricks as well which relate to Forex trading.